weskeiser/Game-Assignment/README.md

 As required in the alternative approach outline the same functionality is still present.
 However with a few reasoned [modifications](https://github.com/weskeiser/Game-Assignment#task-modifications).

 The last couple of days of the assignment I decided to rush making a GUI for the game.
 It is unfinished and I have not had time to document it.
 It is however very amusing, and you can try it by running a debug session.
+The code is under /Swing.

-Move around: WASD keys.
+Move around: `WASD` keys.

-Open equipment and inventory: Click the profile picture in the bottom right.
+Open `equipment` and `inventory`: Click the profile picture in the bottom right.

-Attack: Click on the opponent.
+Attack: Get within range and `click` on the opponent.
 Disengage: Run away from the opponent.

 ---